Content from Introducing the Shell

 To identify such a string with any gene name inserted, we recognize that a gene name may contain uppercase letters, lowercase letters, numbers, or hyphens.
 We therefore turn to https://regex101.com/ to see if we can devise an appropriate regular expression to identify the string above containing any gene name

-After identifying an appropriate regex, we grep the file for these lines, instruct to only report the exact matching sequence (-o), and save the results to a text file
+grep the file for these lines, using the regular expression so it only reports the exact matching sequence (-o), and save the results to a text file

 grep -o ';gene_name=[a-zA-Z0-9-]*;gene_type=protein_coding' chess3.1.3.CHM13.assembly.gff | uniq > chess3.1.3_genes.txt